rust-lang/rfcs/text/0000-default-field-values.md

   can be used for filling in defaults.
 This would ostensibly entail adding the pattern syntax `Alpha(...)` as well.

++ As mentioned in the previous section, `_` could also be allowed in `struct` literals.
+If so, then they would also be allowed in tuple literals, allowing us to use the `struct` in the prior snippet with `Beta(_, true)`.

 For these reasons, default values for positional fields are not included in this RFC and are instead left as a possible future extension.